garywei944/acad.garywei.dev/content/authors/gary/_index.md

 superuser: true

 # Role/position/tagline
-role: M.Eng. in Computer Science, Ph.D.
-Applicant
+role: M.Eng. in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: